AbdurRehmanKhan-ARK/Backend-Journey/README.md

 ## Series Reference

 This repository follows the **JavaScript Backend series by [Chai aur Code](https://www.youtube.com/@chaiaurcode)** on YouTube.
-Each file corresponds to a video or concept from the series.
+Each file corresponds to a video or concept from the series that is well explained and easy to understand.

 ---